kriskowal/lode/README.md

 noted in a `package.json`, thus we can easily determine that the package will not work in a browser.

-Let's implement Node's example "Hello, World!" server.
+Let's implement Node's example "Hello, World!" server, `hello/main.js`.

-`hello/main.js`:

     var HTTP = require('node/http');
     HTTP.createServer(function (req, res) {